yonboyjohnjoy/ledatascifi-2022/content/frontpage.md

 - If it's your first time here, start by reading [about the class](about/objectives).
 - Otherwise, go [here](about/schedule) to see the upcoming schedule and current tasks.

-Just a heads up: This website is under construction.
+Just a heads up: This website is (always) under construction.

 LaDataSciFi is listed as FIN377 within the College of Business at Lehigh University.